 This place is just splendid.
 Opened in January 2017, with modern and very cozy furniture.
 There is a kitchen, one bedroom, and a bathroom.
 Very tasteful design, bright and spacious room that can comfortably accommodate four people.
 Click here for latest prices

 Luxury > InnAthens

 A design hotel with all you need to feel good: high quality mattresses, clean rooms, excellent breakfast and a lovely courtyard to relax and have a glass of wine.
 Check the latest price.

 Mid-range > Athens Syntagma Studio

 A very good option if you want to stay in the city center for more than a night.
-The apartment is pretty big, it features a bedroom, sitting area with two sofa beds, a working table, and an equipped kitchen with washing machine.
+The apartment is pretty big, it features a bedroom, a working table, and an equipped kitchen with washing machine.
 Check the latest price.

 Budget > Small Funny World Athens

 Great hostel atmosphere, central location, and a clean dormitory.
 The hostel has a small kitchen in case you fancy preparing some food yourself.
 Click here for latest prices